2019 Summit Program

 Michelle Malanca Frey, Executive Director, ULI San Francisco

 8:25am Keynote: Dr. Michael McAfee, President and CEO, PolicyLink

-Recommendations from the Bay Area CASA Compact are working their way through the legislature and are poised to transform the housing landscape, and Governor Newsom has announced a complimentary set of initiatives.
-A dynamic mix of housing leaders and legislators will discuss the Compact’s strategies and statewide initiatives to protect tenants, preserve affordable housing, and stimulate new housing production in the Bay Area and across California.
+Recommendations from the Bay Area CASA Compact are working their way through the legislature while Governor Newsom has announced a complementary set of initiatives that are poised to transform California’s housing landscape.
+A dynamic mix of housing leaders and legislators will discuss the Compact strategies and statewide initiatives to protect tenants, preserve affordable housing, and stimulate new housing production in the Bay Area and across California.